Dimensionless Quantities¶

 is special in the entire type system of units as it is considered to be

-an identity operand in the unit expression templates.
+an identity operand in the unit symbolic expressions.

 This means that, for example: